 It took me a while to realize I could do music professionally.
 By the time I knew, I had missed the train on formal training and performance arts schools etc but luckily, music isn’t something you have to study to do professionally.
 I just set out to be original and I think that’s what has set me apart

 Did you have other dreams/ambitions in your childhood?

 I started off my career in music as a dancer in high school.
-I used to create my own dance mixes and that’s how I learnt how to beat match.
-That slowly transitioned into me making my own music to dance to and that’s when I realised I loved producing more so than dancing.
+I used to create my own dance mixes and that’s how I learned how to beat match.
+That slowly transitioned into me making my own music to dance to and that’s when I realized I loved producing more so than dancing.
 Because I was encouraged to do my further education in something that wasn’t music, I went to uni and studied Industrial Design for the first year.
-I quickly realised I was more of an appreciator of design than a passionate designer.
+I quickly realized I was more of an appreciator of design than a passionate designer.